localstack/localstack-python-client/README.md

 ## Usage

-This library provides an API that is equivalent to `boto3`.
+This library provides an API that is identical to `boto3`'s.
 For example, to list the SQS queues in your local (LocalStack) environment, use the following code:

 ```